rches/technical_paymerang/README.md

 This project is a small, single page application created to provide a tool to employees, who are responsible for ensuring the vendors receive the payments.

+### Directions

+Clone into repo and run `npm run start` in your command line to run a local version of the app on port3000

 ## Steps Taken

 -   Identified the needs of the task